apache/beam/learning/tour-of-beam/learning-content/introduction/introduction-concepts/runner-concepts/description.md

 {{if (eq .Sdk "java")}}

 ##### Portable
-1. Starting with Beam 2.18.0, pre-built Flink Job Service Docker images are available at Docker Hub: `Flink 1.16`, `Flink 1.17`, `Flink 1.18`, `Flink 1.19`.
+1. Starting with Beam 2.18.0, pre-built Flink Job Service Docker images are available at Docker Hub: `Flink 1.17`, `Flink 1.18`, `Flink 1.19`.
 2. Start the JobService endpoint: `docker run --net=host apache/beam_flink1.19_job_server:latest`
 3. Submit the pipeline to the above endpoint by using the PortableRunner, job_endpoint set to localhost:8099 (this is the default address of the JobService).
 Optionally set environment_type set to LOOPBACK.
 For example: